-2022-001 Compliance with Accrued Leave Policies - Other Non - Compliance
+2023-002 (2022-001) Compliance with Accrued Leave Policies - Other Non - Compliance

 Condition: The District failed to comply with accrued leave policies.
-Two employees exceeded the maximum allowed accrued PTO for a total of 230 hours.
+One employee exceeded the maximum allowed accrued PTO of 180 hours.

-Auditors' Recommendation: It is recommended that all compensated absences are reviewed while conducting payroll processes.
+Auditors' Recommendation: It is recommended that all compensated absences be reviewed while conducting payroll processes.